 A British TV series created by Laurie Nunn that has 3 seasons.

 Awkward Otis Milburn runs an underground sex clinic with Maeve to make a profit on inclusive sexual education talk questions and concerns the student body has.
 In this British school drama-comedy.
-This show tackles masturbation, impotence, abortion, sex, STDs, LGBTQIA relations in a bluntness that is refreshing graphic in the way it is addressed.
-This modern way of growing up and age of puberty tries to confront these individuals’ experiences in a funny, tragic, and heartwarming way.
+This show tackles masturbation, impotence, abortion, sex, STDs, and LGBTQIA relations in a bluntness that is refreshing and graphic in the way it is addressed.
+This modern way of growing up during the age of puberty tries to confront these individuals’ experiences in a funny, tragic, and heartwarming way.

 This show is really attuned to teenagers and young adults alike.
 Youth is a very prime time when sexual exploration and urges come out.
 I feel this show teaches the values of sexual health and learning about your wants and needs in the bedroom with a romantic partner or partners.
 There is more power in embracing sexual conversation than shunning it.
 Young adults are the focus, however, I also see this show as an introduction for older adults to understand themselves when it comes to adult sex and also being able to openly discuss sex with their children.